• Saudi GFX promotional key art

 What will I learn?

-See the seminar descriptions above in the workshops section.
+See the seminar descriptions above.

 Will "certificates of completion" be provided for workshop attendance?